 Small Groups are fellowship opportunities during our programming year, September through May.

 We are a group of people in our 20s through 40s who are interested in trekking through the terrain of young adulthood, relationships, parenting, grad school, and more in a faithful community setting.
 We are single, married, and parents, and a very laid back group.
 We gather at church Wednesdays from 6:30 – 8:00 p.m.
-We are currently doing a book study on Ana Levy-Lyons book: “No Other Gods: The Politics of the Ten Commandments.”
 Childcare is provided.
 Questions?
 Please contact Darcy Crain.

-Bob Livingston leads this breakfast discussion group that meets Wednesdays, 8:30 – 10 a.m. at Classic Cup Cafe (4389 Jackson Rd).
+Bob Livingston leads this breakfast discussion group that meets Wednesdays, 8:30 – 10 a.m. at Alpha Diner (4389 Jackson Rd).
 We discuss the scripture for the upcoming Sunday sermon, sharing our understandings, insights, and our questions.
 It’s an informal group that will offer you insight and nurture, whether you can attend weekly or just drop in, check it out!
 Questions?
 Please contact Bob Livingston.